cloudbees/jenkins-scalability-lab/aws/README.md

+Jenkins Scalability Lab in AWS
+====

+For all kinds of performance tests, it is recommended to use a Hydra installation in AWS.

+# Configuration

+The instance consists of 3 VMs:

+* Jenkins master
+  * Jenkins master port: 8080 (security is disabled)
+  * Grafana port: 8081 (admin/admin)
+* Utility VM
+  * Offers Git server which serves tests and Pipeline libs
+  * Also contains InfluxDB needed for Grafana
+* Swarm host(s)
+  * A number of hosts, which provide Jenkins agents for the instance
+  * The implementation is based on the Swarm Plugin

-# Instance setup
+# Manual AWS setup

+## Instance configuration

-* Baseline: Amazon Linux 2 LTS Candidate AMI 2017.12.0
+* Baseline: Latest Amazon Linux 2
 * Util host (Git + Influx) - t2.large, ~10GB volume
-    - Only really need 10 GB, 2 cores part of the time and some IO
-    - Uses only a few GB of disk space
+** Only really need 10 GB, 2 cores part of the time and some IO ** Uses only a few GB of disk space
 * Jenkins basic - c5.xlarge (4 core, 8 GB RAM)
-    - Volume determines storage perf
+** Volume and script settings determine the storage performance ** It is recommended to have more than 128Gb of storage for the instance
 * Swarm workers - probably need public IPs, terminate on stop

-#Setup:

-* 'sudo yum install -y docker && sudo service docker start && sudo su'
-* Then run image(s)

-# Nasty manual AWS setup
+## Step 1.
+Prepare VMs

 1. Create VPC with IPv4 / IPv6 subnet
 2. Create security ACL fo VPC that allows: